 - Help developers and reusable content authors to share their work

 - Provide simple system administration tools

 Not wanting to reinvent the wheel, we’ve taken inspiration from Linux and the software development world.
 The package management system can be broken down into three main areas.

 The package server is the heart of the system.
 Once created, packages are pushed to the server to share them with others.
 It keeps the packages organised for its clients – the command line tool and Rhino (via integrations).

 Integrations provide direct access to the package ecosystem from inside of Rhino.
 Currently this has been done in two ways; “package restore” for Grasshopper and the package manager UI.

 The Rhino Package Manager has been integrated into Grasshopper’s “Unrecognized Objects” dialog, providing package restore functionality.
 When opening a new file which contains components from a plug-in not installed on the machine, the user is given the option to check the package server for the missing plug-ins and install them directly.

 Package Manager UI

-The package manager UI (work-in-progress) is currently avilable via the
+The package manager UI is avilable via the

 users to search for packages, install them and see if any updates are avilable